CFC reporting. What owners of controlled foreign companies need to know.

 In simple words, if a resident of Ukraine owns a share in a foreign company, he/she is obliged to ensure the preparation of financial statements of such company and submit the relevant reports to the State Tax Service of Ukraine.

 Is it obligatory to declare a CFC?
-What happens if I do not submit reports to a CFC?
+What happens if I do not submit reports to the CFC?

-Yes, the obligation to declare a CFC and submit the relevant reports arises for all residents of Ukraine, although there are exceptions, depending on the size of the share of a person who owns a foreign company
+Yes, the obligation to declare a CFC and submit the relevant reports arises for all residents of Ukraine, although there are exceptions, depending on the size of the share held by the person in the foreign company.
+The law provides for huge fines for failure to file reports by CFCs.

 For example, the main fines for failure to submit CFC reporting:

-Late submission of the CFC report by the controlling person - a fine in the amount of one subsistence minimum for an able-bodied person established by law as of January 1 of the tax (reporting) year for each calendar day of non-submission, but not more than 50 subsistence minimums for an able-bodied person established by law as of January 1 of the tax (reporting) year (UAH 3,028.00 UAH per day, but not more than UAH 151 400.00).
+• Late submission by the controlling person of the CFC report - a fine in the amount of one subsistence minimum for an able-bodied person established by law as of January 1 of the tax (reporting) year for each calendar day of non-submission, but not more than 50 subsistence minimums for an able-bodied person established by law as of January 1 of the tax (reporting) year (UAH 3,028.00 UAH per day, but not more than 151 400.00 UAH).

-When is it necessary to submit reports to the CFC?
+When is it necessary to submit CFC reporting?

-In 2024, it is necessary to submit a report on a controlled foreign company for 2022 and 2023.
+In 2025, it is necessary to submit a report on a controlled foreign company for 2024.

 How will the tax authorities find out that I have a CFC?

-Is it worth it to expose yourself to large administrative fines if you can submit CFC reporting and eliminate risks for yourself and your business?
+Is it worth exposing yourself to large administrative fines if you can submit CFC reporting and eliminate risks for yourself and your business?

 The current legislation provides for such an obligation, but there are exceptions that exclude such obligations.